1. Bushnell AR Optics 1-4x 24mm

 Why do you need the Best AR Scope?

-The AR series is probably one of America’s favorite rifle, especially the AR-15, which is based off of the AR10, its big brother.
+The AR series is probably one of America’s favorite rifles, especially the AR-15, which is based on the AR10, its big brother.
 The AR-15 can be obtained very easily, is easy to use, has great firepower, fires fast with a fast reload speed, and has a cool cultural and aesthetic appeal.